dealingwith/daniel-industries/_posts/2026-01-10-how-to-horribly-end-a-year.md

 Another nice cyclist rolled up and helped me get my phone out of my jersey pocket.
 I called Carissa, who answered on the first ring despite it being 7am on a non-school day.
 I told her I'd crashed and needed to be picked up.

 Quite a few minutes later and I began to come to the realization that I was going to need EMS help to move.
 I was just about to call 911 when two bicycle police officers rolled up and *immediately* called for an ambulance.
-This situation was really shitty, but their timing was fortuitous--no explaining the a 911 operator what had happened and where I was.
-The ambulance arrived before Carissa did--I was up on a bike trail inaccessible by car.
+This situation was really shitty, but their timing was fortuitous---no explaining the a 911 operator what had happened and where I was.
+The ambulance arrived before Carissa did---I was up on a bike trail inaccessible by civilian cars.
 She ran up the trail right as they were lifting me into the wagon.

 In the ambulance I started to go into shock.

-Hours passed in the ER, and movement required by the CAT scan and the x-rays were occasions for the worst pain I have ever experienced in my life.
+Hours passed in the ER, and movement required by the CAT scan and x-rays were occasions for the worst pain I have ever experienced in my life.

 Hours later I was informed I had an acetabular fracture, commonly known as a hip socket fracture.
 The ball of the femur had slammed into the socket so forcefully that it fractured the hip.
 Surgery was planned for the next day.
 I was moved into a room.